-&lt;sup>307 The Working Party understands from the Parole Board that, at present, most complaints about discriminatory conduct are from professional witnesses regarding their treatment by the panel.
+307 The Working Party understands from the Parole Board that, at present, most complaints about discriminatory conduct are from professional witnesses regarding their treatment by the panel.
 In addition, it is surprising that there is no record of any complaints that concern discrimination or racism against prisoners.

-&lt;sup>308 "The review team did however receive concerning feedback from some offender representatives that offenders were reluctant to make complaints about the conduct of Members at hearings as they were concerned that this might either be held against the individual or against the representative at future hearings.
+308 "The review team did however receive concerning feedback from some offender representatives that offenders were reluctant to make complaints about the conduct of Members at hearings as they were concerned that this might either be held against the individual or against the representative at future hearings.
 This suggests that the complaints process could be more transparent and that the Parole Board could more proactively seek formal feedback from its stakeholders, on top of the engagement it already has with the Parole Board User Group.
-It should also ensure that its whistleblowing policy is communicated to its staff and members, and it should be routinely reviewed to ensure it is accessible, effective and that users have confidence in its application" - see Ministry of Justice, 'Tailored Review', (The Parole Board for England and Wales, October 2020), p.40.
+It should also ensure that its whistleblowing policy is communicated to its staff and members, and it should be routinely reviewed to ensure it is accessible, effective and that users have confidence in its application" - see Ministry of Justice, "Tailored Review", (The Parole Board for England and Wales, October 2020), p.40.

-V.EFFECTIVE REHABILITATION
+V. EFFECTIVE REHABILITATION

 "There is no doubt that rehabilitation should be one of the main purposes of prisons, yet too many prisoners were locked up with too little to do before the pandemic and the situation became much worse this year, even in training prisons."
-HMPPS Annual Report 2020/21
+HMPPS Annual Report 2020/21309

-- 5.1 The law provides specific justifications for imprisoning an individual.
-These include the well-known aims of punishment, deterrence from further criminal activity, public protection and so forth.
+- 5.1 The law provides specific justifications for imprisoning an individual.310 These include the well-known aims of punishment, deterrence from further criminal activity, public protection and so forth.
 However, of equal significance is 'reform and rehabilitation', which suffers from serious neglect at all stages a prisoner's journey through the system.
 While there are many reasons for this neglect, there remains a common yet often flawed assumption on the part of decision makers that incarceration alone offers a meaningful response to the causes of an individual's interaction with the criminal justice system. - 5.2 There are many facets to the term 'rehabilitation'.
-One study breaks the concept into four forms: psychological, judicial, social, and moral.
-In the current parole system there is significant emphasis on the responsibility of the individual to reform (i.e., 'psychological' rehabilitation).
-However, we consider that it is equally important to focus on a wider range of factors, such as the existence of support networks, housing, welfare, and so on. - 5.3 Multiple studies and a wealth of evidence indicate that the more effective responses to criminal behaviour involve rehabilitative initiatives, preferably
+One study breaks the concept into four forms: psychological, judicial, social, and moral.311 In the current parole system there is significant emphasis on the responsibility of the individual to reform (i.e., 'psychological' rehabilitation).
+However, we consider that it is equally important to focus on a wider range of factors, such as the existence of support networks, housing, welfare, and so on. - 5.3 Multiple studies and a wealth of evidence indicate that the more effective responses to criminal behaviour involve rehabilitative initiatives, preferably rehabilitation that seek to somehow change or restore the offender; to develop new skills or abilities, to address and resolve deficits or problem"; judicial means "how and to what extent a criminal record and the formal stigma that it represents can ever be set aside, sealed or surpassed"; Moral and social meaning reparation that "speaks to the insistence that moral demands have to be satisfied, and moral communication secured, before moral rehabilitation can be recognised (Duff, 2001, 2003, 2005).
+In simple terms, an offender has to 'pay back' or to 'make good' before s/he can 'trade up' to a restored social position as a citizen of good character (McNeill and Maruna, 2010)" - see McNeill, Fergus, 'Punishment as rehabilitation'.
+In: Bruinsma, Gerben and Weisburd, David (eds.), Encyclopaedia of Criminology and Criminal Justice.
+Springer, New York, (2014), pp. 4195-4206.

-&lt;sup>309 HM Chief Inspector of Prisons for England and Wales, 'Annual Report 2020-21', 20 July 2021, p.
+309 HM Chief Inspector of Prisons for England and Wales, 'Annual Report 2020-21', 20 July 2021, p.
 8.

-&lt;sup>310 S. 57 of the Sentencing Act 2020 sets out the statutory purposes of sentencing.
+$^{^{310}}$ S. 57 of the Sentencing Act 2020 sets out the statutory purposes of sentencing.